zonemaster/zonemaster/docs/public/using/backend/Using-the-Backend-RPCAPI.md

 There are a few other APIs that can be used throught `zmb`, and can be found by `zmb -h` and in [Zonemaster RPCAPI reference][RPCAPI].
-The APIs for batch testing are covered in a separate document.
+The APIs for batch testing are covered in [Using Zonemaster Backend for batch testing].

 [installation guide]:                                 ../../installation/zonemaster-backend.md
 [RPCAPI]:                                             rpcapi-reference.md
+[Using Zonemaster Backend for batch testing]:         Using-Zonemaster-Backend-for-batch-testing.md